EinGuterWaran/EinGuterWaran/README.md

 ### :wave: Hi there, I'm Janu from Germany!

 #### :computer: About Me
 I'm deeply passionate about Tech Entrepreneurship and Product Development.
-I regularly share my learnings on these topics on my [Twitter/X](https://twitter.com/JanuBuilds) and in my newsletter, ["The Future of Digital Products"](https://digitalfuture.beehiiv.com/subscribe).
+I regularly share my learnings on these topics on my [Twitter/X](https://twitter.com/JanuBuilds) and in my newsletter, ["Build Profitable Software Products"](https://digitalfuture.beehiiv.com/subscribe).

 #### :wrench: Professional Services
 I'm the founder of **FeatherFlow** ([visit our website](http://feather-flow.com/)), where we specialize in MVP Fullstack software development.
 At FeatherFlow, we are dedicated to helping entrepreneurs and businesses build their MVP to effectively test the market.
 Our expertise spans across various software development areas, ensuring that your product not only meets market demands but also stands out for its innovation and quality.